MicrosoftEdge/WebView2Feedback/specs/FileTypePolicy.md

                 {
                     if (IsCancelledFromCustomizedWarningUI())
                     {
-                        // Set the `Cancel` property to cancel the saving
+                        // Set the `CancelSave` property to cancel the saving
                         // for ".iso" file directly.
 Save action will be aborted.
                         //
                         // You can let end users make decision on their save
                         // action with your customized warning UI.
                         // 'IsCancelledFromCustomizedWarningUI' should be
-                        // your helper method that retrieves result from the UI. args.Cancel = true;
+                        // your helper method that retrieves result from the UI. args.CancelSave = true;
                     }
                 }
             }, null);